ffund/compe-design-project/lab5/serial.md

 sudo raspi-config
 ```

 Choose \menu{Interfacing Options > Serial}.
-When asked "Would you like a login shell to be available over serial", choose \menu{No}.
-Then, when asked "Would you like the serial port hardware to be enabled", choose \menu{Yes}.
+When asked "Would you like a login shell to be available over serial", choose No. Then, when asked "Would you like the serial port hardware to be enabled", choose Yes.
+Apply the changes, then reboot your Pi.

 ### Connect HC-05 to the Pi